 Resilience: Vulnerability, Stress and Coping

 The first element of this model is vulnerability.
 Vulnerabilities can be best thought of as personal soft spots.
-They are a tendency towards negative emotional states such as feeling depressed, overwhelmed or anxious.
+They are a tendency towards unwelcome emotional states such as feeling depressed, overwhelmed or anxious.
 The key thing to understand is that all of us are vulnerable to nearly everything; but the degree to which we are vulnerable varies.
+It might also be useful to rethink your ideas about what negative emotions are – it's not so straightforward.

 The reason for these variations in vulnerability include genetic factors and the way we have been affected by the things we have experienced in our past.
 Your level of vulnerability can also change over time; even though it might be high now, it may reduce later if your circumstances change.